jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

       blah
       ```
     </details>
-Don't worry about the 'error validating' messages, they're cosmetic...we'll fix those one of these days

 4. Verify k8s pods are running (note, some pods may initially be in a crashloop state.
 These should resolve after 2-3 minutes):